 Gobuster, Nikto, WPScan, enum4linux

 ACME, Let’s Encrypt, AD Certificate Services

 The focal point for organizational computer-related activities, provided guidance on technical aspects of computers, and system use to organization users.
 Monitored, identified, and reported security violations to government functional managers within 1 business day/eight hours.
 Established new users’ account privileges, and controlled computer security access by assigning, modifying, and deleting role-based access permissions.

 Supervised 17 personnel to develop and maintain $17 million flight operations schedule for the EC-130H Compass Call.
 Coordinates with flight crews and maintenance personnel

-Supervised 28 personnel to coordinate the deployment of XXX personnel and cargo.
-Ensured XXX personnel were properly trained and equipped.
+Supervised 28 personnel to coordinate the deployment of 147 personnel and cargo.
+Ensured 528 personnel were properly trained and equipped.
 Oversaw required documentation and travel arrangements in a high-stress level environment.

 Principal advisor to the CEO regarding welfare, morale, and readiness of 41 employees.
 Assisted the Chief Operating Officer in overseeing the daily operations of the organization.
 Aided in developing and implementing strategies, policies, and procedures.
 Managed the budget and resources, and ensured that the organization met its goals and objectives.

 Expertise in maintaining and repairing IT systems on 14 $165 million EC-130H Compass Call electronic warfare aircraft.
 Proven ability to troubleshoot and repair 21 computer systems, 3 networks, and 2 mil-spec data links in a fast-paced environment.
 Communicated plan of action and risks with key mission stakeholders.